 Variants & Placements

-The experiment was run as a standard A/B test, with the control version containing Norton Shopping Guarantee and GeoTrust badges and the variant containing TrustedSite trustmarks.
+The experiment was run as a standard A/B test for 7 weeks, with the control version containing Norton Shopping Guarantee and GeoTrust badges and the variant containing TrustedSite trustmarks.
 All site traffic was split evenly between the control and the variant.

 Control - Norton Shopping Guarantee and GeoTrust